-Donetsk is the capital of the large industrial region Donbass and the administrative center of the Donetsk region.
-The Sea of Azov is located 95 kilometers south of it.
+Donetsk is the capital of the large industrial region of Donbas as well as the administrative center of the Donetsk Oblast.
+It is located 95 kilometers north of the Sea of Azov.

-Since the middle of the 18th century, coal has been mined in the city and the region.
-And now within the city there are more than 125 mounds of waste from coal mining.
-Waste heaps can be seen all over Donetsk.
+Since the middle of the 18th century, the city and the region specializes in coal mining.
+Now there are more than 125 coal-mining waste banks within the city — these slag heaps can be seen all over Donetsk.

-The area of the city is 385 square kilometers.
-About 2500 km of them are occupied by city highways, squares and boulevards.
-There are approximately 2,200 avenues, streets and lanes in Donetsk.
+The city area is 385 square kilometers.
+About 2,500 km (1,600 miles) is the total length of arterial streets, squares, and boulevards.
+There are approximately 2,200 avenues, streets, and alleys in Donetsk.

-From a bird’s eye view, you can see that the city is surrounded on all sides by forests, rivers, steppes and hills.
+From a bird’s-eye view, one can see that the city is completely surrounded by forests, rivers, steppes, and hills.